35 Website Myths That Still Hurt SEO, GEO and Digital Performance

 Myth 6: Looks are everything

-Myth 7: You don’t need a mobile site
+Myth 7: You don’t need a mobile-first approach

 🔗 Pro resources: